frdel/agent-zero/README.md

 ### Changelog [since version 0.7]

 #### v0.7.1
+- **Preinstalled binaries and bundler scripts**
 - **Persistent Chats** - Serialized to /tmp/chats and automatically loaded in run_ui.py on startup
 - **Documentation stack merged into the repository**
 - **Bug Fixes**

+> [!NOTE]
+> **Changes to frdel/agent-zero Docker image since v0.7:**
+> - when installing version 0.7.1, the Docker image has to be removed from your Docker Desktop application and reinstalled.
+This is because the image has been updated.

 #### v0.7
 - **Automatic memory**